avendesora/magtag-weather-station/README.md

 # MagTag Clock and Weather Station

-This is an in (early stages) progress project to integrate an [AdaFruit MagTag](https://learn.adafruit.com/adafruit-magtag) with an analog wall clock to display indoor/outdoor temperature and humidity, indoor air quality, weather forecast, and maybe some other stuff.
+This is an (early stages) in-progress project to integrate an [AdaFruit MagTag](https://learn.adafruit.com/adafruit-magtag) with an analog wall clock to display indoor/outdoor temperature and humidity, indoor air quality, weather forecast, and maybe some other stuff.

 Pressing different buttons on the MagTag will display different information.